nogibjj/Alisa_Project3/README.md

 # Alisa_Project3: Home is where the heart is - analysis of animal shelter database

+This database only includes the record of cats.

+Austin Animal Center

 Generate a script that queries a database: MySQL, Sqlite, Spark or a cloud system.

+insight in to

 # 1. Question to answer: